VincentPT/xscript/README.md

  Let's check the best practice of using Cλ language in [Tank Battle game](https://github.com/VincentPT/tank-battle)
  ![](doc/images/best-practice.gif)
+ In this game, Cλ play a player role to control a tank to fight against other tanks.
+A tank in game can be an auto bot, C++ player or Cλ player.
+In above picture, the red tank is a C++ player, the blue tank is a Cλ player, and the others are auto bots.

 # Why Cλ language?
 * C Lambda language is a C++-style language.
 However, it offers some basic features of C++ not all such as overloading, constructor, destructor and especially is Lambda function.
 So, that's why it is called as C Lambda.
 * The Cλ language framework and running engine use the same memory layout, calling convention as C and C++.
 So, there is no cost of marshaling data between its engine and C/C++ program and able to reuse C/C++ functions without wrapper them.